thygesteffensen/PAMU_CDS/ReadMe.md

 ### Getting Started

 First of all, replace your XrmMockup dependency with the development version developed to this project.
-The development version is build on the latest version of XrmMockup
+The development version is build on the latest version of XrmMockup.

 When configuring XrmMockup, add the following:
 ```c#